mattmorgante/laravel-vegaroo/readme.md

 vegan bowls

 - commuicate with bloggers - this can help them!
-- ask for backlinks on recipes that use them (widget or link)
+- ask for backlinks on recipes (widget or link)

-simple homepage with a search bar and background images (find your next favorite vegan recipe)
+Site becomes a search engine: simple homepage with a search bar and background images (find your next favorite vegan recipe)
 - at the bottom suggestions / tags to SEO pages
 - results = first search for title, then description
 - show link with photo, description (just like google), but on the right you can share or save!